Geum Hee: Life

-Geum was born in Jiutai, Changchun in northeastern China's Jilin province.
+Geum was born in Jiutai, Changchun, Jilin in northeast China.
 She is ethnically Korean (Joseonjok), and she grew speaking both Korean and Chinese.
 She graduated from the Yanji College of Education and worked as a teacher at a Chinese-Korean elementary school.
 After quitting her teaching job, she worked in various jobs in China and South Korea, where she lived with her husband for two years from 2002 to 2004, cleaning and serving at a restaurant.
 Eventually she settled down in Changchun, China, and began to write fiction.
 She also finished the Thirteenth Advanced and Middle-Aged Writers class at the Lu Xun Literary Institute in Beijing.